-What makes prepositions difficult to use in German is that you always have to consider the case that they take.
-There are four categories of prepositions in German, which go with different cases.
-In this blog post, I explain how to learn and use them most effectively.
+One of the challenges of using prepositions in German is that you must always consider the case they take.
+There are four categories of prepositions in German, each of which is associated with different cases.
+In this blog post, I will explain the most effective way to learn and use them.

-Before we discuss the prepositions you need to learn, let me give you some advice.
+Before discussing the prepositions you need to learn, let me advise you.
 Students often get really confused about the four cases in German when they learn the logic of how to use the cases at the same time as prepositions.
-That is because a noun can be in the accusative, dative or genitive case for reasons that have nothing to do with prepositions.
-In my experience, it is therefore better for students to learn this cases logic first and then consider prepositions that deviate from this logic.
+That is because a noun can be used in the accusative, dative, or genitive case for reasons that have nothing to do with prepositions.
+In my experience, it is, therefore, better for students to learn this case logic first and then consider prepositions that deviate from this logic.

 The four categories of prepositions in German are

 You‘ll find detailed explanations with examples in my blog posts on each of the four categories.
-While most prepositions only go with one case that you simply have to learn, the case of the two-way prepositions is governed by the verb.
-If the verb implies a change of location, they go with the accusative case, but if there is no change of location they go with the dative case.
-However, many of prepositions, including some of the dual prepositions, can‘t just be used as spatial prepositions in German, but also as temporal prepositions.
+While most prepositions only go with one case, you simply have to learn that the verb governs the case of the two-way prepositions.
+If the verb implies a change of location, they go with the accusative case, but if there is no change of location, they go with the dative case.
+However, many prepositions, including some of the dual prepositions, can‘t just be used as spatial prepositions in German but also as temporal prepositions.
 So it is not just important to consider the case but also the context in which they can be used.

 An (at/up to)